makrai/notes/wu1609-google-nmt.md

-Google's Neural Machine Translation System:
-  Bridging the Gap between Human and Machine Translation
-* Y Wu, M Schuster, Z Chen, Q V. Le, M Norouzi, W Macherey, M Krikun, Y Cao, Q Gao, K Macherey, J Klingner, A Shah, M Johnson, X Liu, Łukasz Kaiser, S Gouws, Y Kato, T Kudo, H Kazawa, K Stevens, G Kurian, N Patil, W Wang, C Young, J Smith, J Riesa, A Rudnick, O Vinyals, G Corrado, M Hughes, J Dean Submitted on 26 Sep 2016
+Y Wu, M Schuster, Z Chen, Q V. Le, M Norouzi, W Macherey, M Krikun, Y Cao, Q Gao, K Macherey, J Klingner, A Shah, M Johnson, X Liu, Ł Kaiser, S Gouws, Y Kato, T Kudo, H Kazawa, K Stevens, G Kurian, N Patil, W Wang, C Young, J Smith, J Riesa, A Rudnick, O Vinyals, G Corrado, M Hughes, J Dean Google's Neural Machine Translation System:
+  Bridging the Gap between Human and Machine Translation TACL 2017 Submitted on 26 Sep 2016

+# Abstract

+* Our model consists of a deep LSTM network with 8 encoder and 8 decoder layers
+  * residual connections as well as
+  * attention connections from the decoder network to the encoder
+    * To improve parallelism and therefore decrease training time, our attention mechanism connects the bottom layer of the decoder to the top layer of the encoder
+  * low-precision arithmetic during inference computations.
+To improve handling
+  * wordpieces
+    * we divide words into a limited set of common sub-word units for both input and output
+    * This method provides a good balance between the
+      * flexibility of “character”-delimited models and the
+      * efficiency of “word”-delimited models
+  * beam search technique employs a length-normalization procedure and uses a
+    * coverage penalty, which encourages [the output sentence] to cover all the words in the source sentence.
+To directly optimize the translation BLEU
+  * we consider refining the models by using reinforcement learning, but ... the improvement in the BLEU scores did not reflect in the human evaluation.
+On the
+* WMT’14 English-to-French and English-to-German benchmarks, GNMT achieves competitive results to state-of-the-art.
+Using a
+  * human side-by-side evaluation on a set of isolated simple sentences, it reduces translation errors by an average of 60% compared to Google’s phrase-based production system

 # Introduction

-* In practice NMT systems used to be worse in accuracy than phrase-based translation systems, especially when training on very large-scale datasets as used for the very best publicly available translation systems
+* In practice, NMT systems used to be worse in accuracy than phrase-based MT sys
+* especially when training on very large-scale datasets as used for the very best publicly available translation systems
 * responsible for this gap:
-  1. its slower training and inference speed,
-    * large number of parameters
+  1. slower training and inference speed: large number of parameters
   2. ineffectiveness in dealing with rare words, and
-    * attention mechanism to copy rare words [36], these approaches are both unreliable at scale, since the quality of the alignments varies across languages, and the latent alignments produced by the attention mechanism are unstable when the network is deep.
-Also, simple copying may not always be the best strategy to cope with rare words, for example when a transliteration is more appropriate
+    * attention to copy rare words [36], these approaches are unreliable:
+      * quality of the alignments varies across languages, and the
+      * latent alignments produced by the attention mechanism are unstable when the network is deep
+      * may not always be the best strategy vs transliteration
   3. sometimes failure to translate all words in the source sentence
-* residual connections between layers to encourage gradient flow [20]
+* we: residual connections between layers to encourage gradient flow [20]
 * For parallelism, we connect the attention from the bottom layer of the decoder network to the top layer of the encoder network
-* To improve inference time, we employ _low-precision_ arithmetic for inference, which is further accelerated by special hardware (Google’s Tensor Processing Unit, or TPU).
-To effectively deal with
+* To improve inference time, we employ _low-precision_ arithmetic for inference,
+  * by special hardware (Google’s Tensor Processing Unit, or TPU)
 * rare words, we use sub-word units (also known as “wordpieces”) [34] for inputs and outputs in our system.
-Using wordpieces gives a good balance between the flexibility of single characters and the efficiency of full words for decoding, and also sidesteps the need for special treatment of unknown words
+Using wordpieces gives a
+  * good balance between the flexibility of single characters and the efficiency of full words for decoding, and also
+  * sidesteps the need for special treatment of unknown words
 * beam search technique includes a
   * length normalization procedure to deal efficiently with the problem of comparing _hypotheses of different lengths_ during decoding, and a
   * _coverage penalty_ to encourage the model to translate all of the provided input
-* results comparable to or better than previous SOTA systems, while delivering great improvements over Google’s phrase-based production translation system.
+* results comparable to or better than previous SOTA systems, while delivering great improvements over Google’s phrase-based production translation system Specifically, on
-  Specifically, on
   * WMT’14 English-to-French, our single model scores 38.95 BLEU, an
     * improvement of 7.5 BLEU from a single model without an external